 The Shawbridge Boys Farm, just north of Montreal Quebec, has been reforming children for more than a hundred years.
 Thousands of stories can be collected from the children, adults, and seniors who have lived on “The Farm”.
 To learm more you will find links to other stories and resources here.

-Slave to the farm is available in both Paperback and Ebook formats and can be purchased through these online stores:
+Slave to the farm is available in both Paperback and Ebook formats.

 Erika Tafel lives in the Southern Okanagan of British Columbia with her husband and two daughters.
 They live off-grid using solar power and are in the process of building an underground home, which is the subject of her next book.
 She publishes a magazine, The Wayward Dog, and is a community activist with a strong belief in social justice issues.